akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 ### Visuals (Mandatory)

 - **Your visuals must give an overview of your app UI.
-It will also help our joint customers to understand what your app looks like and if it is easy to use.**
+It will also help our joint customers understand what your app looks like and if it is easy to use.**
 - File format: JPG, PNG, SVG, WEBP
 - File size: 2048 kB max